book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/2__Singly_Linked_Lists/5__Deleting_a_Node_from_a_Linked_List/2__Deleting_the_First_Node_from_a_Linked_List/readme.md

+## 2. Deleting the First Node from a Linked List

  > Consider the linked list in Fig. 6.20.
 When we want to delete a node from the beginning of the list, then the following changes will be done in the linked list.